B

 Biblicism: Brethren Value 6

 "We have no creed but the New Testament".
-That is, or in some ways, was, the creed of the Brethren.
-The Brethren were anti creedal from the standpoint of how little the creeds actually meant anything to those who used to recite them.
-Early on, in the beginning of the Brethren, they saw how the creedal churches engaged with their creeds.
+That is, or in some segments of Brethren, was, our creed.
+The Brethren were anti creedal from the start.
+Early on, we saw how the creedal churches engaged with their creeds.
 They saw the church recite empty words, and hollow meanings.
 The statements meant nothing, and did little in moving them to a deeper and holier walk with God.
-In...
+Instead, the members, including many pastors, would go to church, recite the creeds, listen to (or preach) the sermon, and sh...

 Read post